maxim-saplin/llm_chess/README.md

 }
 ```

-### Random Player (white) vs Cheess Engine (black, Sunfish)
+### Random Player (white) vs Chess Engine (black, Sunfish)

-Simulating 1000 games of a chess engine against show that with chess engine it takes around 100 moves to complete the game, chess engine dominates judging by ammount of material (weighted sum of piaces standing at the board)
+Simulating 1000 games of a chess engine shows that with a chess engine, it takes around 100 moves to complete the game, The chess engine dominates judging by the amount of material (weighted sum of pieces standing on the board)
 ```json
 {
     "total_games": 1000,